 Cord Cutting Guides, News, and Reviews

-Replacing live sports has long been one of the tougher things to do as a cord cutter, but it's getting easier every year.
-Thanks to solutions like OTT skinny bundles, OTA antennas, and standalone soccer streaming services like FuboTV, it's just not that hard to cut cable while still staying on top of the latest developments in the world of sport.
-In this post, we'll show you how to watch soccer online, and we'll fill you in on non-streaming solutions — like over-the-air broadcasts and radio — as well.
+Replacing live sports has long been one of the toughest things to do as a cord-cutter, but it's getting easier each year.
+Thanks to solutions such as streaming skinny bundles and over-the-air antennas, it’s not that hard to cut cable and still stay on top of the latest developments in the world of sports.
+We’ll show you how to watch soccer online, and we’ll fill you in on non-streaming solutions as well.

 Here are a few of our favorite ways to stream soccer:

-There are a lot of ways to enjoy soccer coverage without cable, but many of our options fall into just one category: Live TV streaming services, or “skinny bundles.”
-These sorts of streaming services will give us access to live streams of multiple channels.
-Think of them like cable, but for cord cutters!
-Though they're not free, they are cheaper than their legacy pay TV forebears, and they often offer free trials.
+There are a lot of ways to enjoy soccer coverage without cable, but many options fall into one category: live TV streaming services, or “skinny bundles.”
+These streaming services provide access to livestreams of multiple channels.
+Think of them like cable, but for cord-cutters.
+They’re not free, but they’re often cheaper than their legacy pay TV forebears, and they sometimes offer free trials.

-So if these sorts of services will get us live TV networks, the next logical question to ask is: Which channels do we need?
-Let's run down some of the big ones.
+If these services get you live TV networks, the next question is: Which channels do we need?
+Let’s run down some of the big ones.

 This isn't an exhaustive list, of course, but it will help us get started as we investigate our options.

-Below, you'll find all of your best options for watching soccer without cable.
-We'll start with the live TV streaming services, or “skinny bundles,” which make great ways to get the channels we went over above.
-Next, we'll talk about free over-the-air TV and streaming services other than the aforementioned skinny bundles.
+Below, you’ll find the best options for watching soccer without cable.
+We’ll start with live TV streaming services, or “skinny bundles,” which are great for getting the channels on our list above.
+Then we’ll talk about free over-the-air TV and streaming services other than skinny bundles.
 Ready?
-Let's kick this list off!
+Let’s kick it off!

 Stream soccer for free with Hulu

-The live TV streaming service run by Hulu is one of your best options for watching soccer without cable.
-Hulu offers live streams of channels like Fox, NBC, FS1, NBCSN, ESPN, and more.
-There's always something to watch on Hulu + Live TV, and you'll be able to test everything out for free by signing up for the service's free trial offer.
-To do that, just click the link in this section.
+The live TV streaming service from Hulu is one of your best options for watching soccer without cable.
+Hulu offers livestreams of channels including FOX, NBC, FS1, NBCSN, ESPN, and more.
+There’s always something to watch on Hulu + Live TV.

 Stream soccer for free with fuboTV

-fuboTV started out as the perfect skinny bundle for soccer maniacs: It was all about soccer, and its super-skinny bundle included only channels that offered live soccer matches. fuboTV later re-positioned itself as a skinny bundle for everyone, but it still holds a special appeal for soccer fans.
-There are tons of great sports channels on fuboTV, and it's a particularly good choice for those who want to watch foreign leagues like Liga MX and Serie A. To learn more, read our review of fuboTV — or just check out the service for yourself by signing up for its free trial offer.
+fuboTV has repositioned itself as a skinny bundle for everyone, but it still holds a special appeal for soccer fans.
+It offers tons of great sports channels, and it’s a particularly good choice if you want to watch foreign leagues such as Liga MX and Serie A. To learn more, read our review of fuboTV.

 Stream soccer with Sling TV

-Sling TV doesn't have local channels these days, so you'll have to rely on an antenna to get Fox and NBC.
-But Sling TV has a lot of the other stuff that we're looking for, including FS1, ESPN, NBCSN, and more.
-Sling TV allows users to customize their bundles, which means you can round up even the more obscure soccer channels without having to pay for some sprawling channel bundle.
+Sling TV offers FOX and NBC, but only in a few select markets.
+The streaming service has a lot of other stuff you’re looking for, though, including FS1, ESPN, and NBCSN.
+Sling TV allows you to customize your bundle, which means you can round up even the obscure soccer channels without having to pay for some sprawling channel bundle.

-Disney's sports-specific streaming service is a great option for soccer fans.
-ESPN+ has all manner of obscure sports coverage, including weird stuff like beach soccer (which is exactly what it sounds like).
-But it's not just the obscure stuff that you'll find here: ESPN+ has devoured Major League Soccer's league streaming service, MLS Live.
-Now, an ESPN+ subscription includes all of the MLS matches that customers could once stream on the now-defunct MLS Live.
+Disney’s sports-specific streaming service is a great option for soccer fans.
+ESPN Plus has all kinds of obscure sports coverage, including beach soccer — which is exactly what it sounds like.
+It’s not just obscure stuff you'll find here though: ESPN Plus has devoured Major League Soccer’s league streaming service, MLS Live.
+Now an ESPN Plus subscription includes all the MLS matches customers could once stream on the now-defunct MLS Live.

 What about FOX Soccer 2 Go?